-My long-term goal is to understand the molecular and cellular mechanisms that cause kidneys to fail and use this information to develop new therapies.
+My long-term goal is to understand the molecular and cellular mechanisms that cause renal and vascular dysfunction and use this information to develop new therapies.
 I combining genetic, molecular, high-throughput screening and bioinformatics approaches to address key questions using cellular and mouse models of disease.
 Our recent work is focused on the growth promoting cytokine signalling pathway and its role in cardio-renal dysfunction in the context of polycystic kidney disease and atherosclerosis.
 Detailed research interests are listed below.

 We grow renal tubular epithelial cells from patients with ADPKD, which are cultured in three-dimensional matrices in which they produce cysts that enlarge over time.
 With this model we can inhibit gene expression (pharmacologically or with gene silencing strategies) and study the ability of the cells to proliferate and survive.
 Additionally, gene expression can be enhanced e.g. via cytokine stimulation and/or gene editing.
 This ex-vivo approach is complementary to our mouse genetic models and studies of human samples.